daquigley4/css_boxmodel_wdi6/README.md

 - Compare the elements of The Box Model - margin, border, padding, content.
 - How do floats work with clears to create a multicolumn layout?
 - Compare inline-block, block, and inline.

+## Sample Quiz Questions

+*  What is the margin of the box model?
+* What is the padding of the box model?
+* Where is the border in the box model?